ardalis/SolidSample/docs/LSP-README.md

+# LSP - Liskov Substitution Principle

+> A subclass must be substitutable for their base types.

-# Inheritence 'is a' must be inheritance 'is-a substitute'
+## Inheritence 'is a' must be inheritance 'is-a substitute'

 Inheritance is not enougth when extend object hierarchy.
 You need to do it in a smart way- using LSP.

 The *Liskov Substitution Principle* says that the object of a derived class should be able to replace an object of the base class without bringing any errors in the system or modifying the behavior of the base class.

+## How to implement LSP

+> **'Is A' relationship **is insuficiand from a OOP perspective ; check that subtypes are **substitutable** for their base types.

+> Take care not to break base type invariants when creating subtypes or implement interfaces

+> search for typologies like:

+    - type checking, typically using the **is** and **as** keywords
+    - null checking, particularly when special behavior is done in the case of null rather than just throwing an exception
+    - and NotImplementedExceptions

 ## The sample from Robert "Uncle Bob" Martin